mattobrien415/blog/content/sport/sport_005.md

 Your mind should be blown because you just admitted that the center of mass of a donut is not actually **inside** the donut.

 #### Check out the black dot.
-That's the center of mass of a donut, after we cut it up, right?:
+That's the center of mass of a half of a donut, after we cut off the bottom, right?

 ![half_donut](https://github.com/mobbSF/blog/blob/master/images/fosberry/half_donut.png?raw=true)